-The awakening of nature, flower blooming, the birth of a new life is symbol of Easter, precisely because of the connection with this and the awakened life, is the reason for eggs.
+The awakening of nature, flower blooming, the birth of a new life is a symbol of Easter, precisely because of the connection with this, and the awakened life is the reason for eggs.

-The Easter egg is symbol of the resurrection of Jesus Christ
+The Easter egg is a symbol of the resurrection of Jesus Christ

-At the Easter, Catholics would carry a basket of traditional food (including pinca- Croatian Easter “bread”, egg, salt and matches).
+At Easter, Catholics would carry a basket of traditional food (including pinca- Croatian Easter “bread”, egg, salt, and matches).
 During the Holy Mass, the priest blesses the food, which is kept to eat before the family lunch.

 It used to be custom that a bride married in the past year would be obliged to donate 12 painted eggs to her mother in law